 ECC/DEC(06)02 and ECC/DEC(06)03 were also developed, providing exemption from individual licensing of Low EIRP Satellite Terminals (LESTs) and High EIRP Satellite Terminals (HESTs).
 The exemption requires the terminals to have an EIRP not exceeding 34 dBW for LESTs and 50-60 dBW for HESTs.

 The LEST and HEST Decisions do not contain specific off-axis EIRP limits.
 Instead, they require compliance with EN 301 459 or EN 301 428 or equivalent technical specifications.
-These standards contain requirements and test methods for ensuring compliance with the off-axis EIRP limits contained in Recommendation ITU-R S.524.CEPT Regulatory Framework for AESs and ESVs
+These standards contain requirements and test methods for ensuring compliance with the off-axis EIRP limits contained in Recommendation ITU-R S.524.

+By a Decision taken on 24 June 2005 (ECC/DEC/(05)08), the CEPT administrations decided (cf. Decides 1) that some or all of the bands 17.3-17.7 GHz (space-to-Earth), 19.7-20.2 GHz (space-to-Earth) and 29.5-30 GHz (Earth-to-space) shall be made available by administrations for HDFSS deployment subject to market demand.
+Among the bands covered by this Decision and addressed in this report, the bands 17.3-17.7 GHz, 19.7-20.2 GHz and 29.50-30 GHz are not allocated to any terrestrial service on a primary basis.

+By a Decision taken on 18 March 2005 (ECC/DEC/(05)01), the CEPT administrations, in conjuntion with industry, decided to “segment” the frequency band 27.5-29.5 GHz between FS and FSS (uncoordinated FSS earth stations).
+The frequency bands 27.5-27.8285 GHz, 28.4445-28.8365 GHz and 29.4525-29.5 GHz are designated for the use of uncoordinated FSS earth stations (“transportable and uncoordinated FSS terminals”).
+This represents 880 MHz for uncoordinated FSS earth stations: one block of 504 MHz, one block of 328.5 MHz and one block of 47.5 MHz

+The frequency band 28.8365-28.9485 GHz are designated for the use of uncoordinated FSS earth stations without prejudice to the FS systems licensed in this band in some countries before the date of adoption of this Decision.
+This represents an additional 112 MHz within which no new FS stations can be deployed except in countries which make use of Decides 2) and 4) of ECC/DEC/(05)01.

+However, so far, this Decision has been declared as having been implemented by 17 CEPT administrations (2 Not Implemented, 5 Implementation Under Study, 23 No Information, 1 not listed – See Table 3).
+Given the transnational nature of satellite services, these satellite systems cannot be deployed in CEPT unless a major part of the CEPT administrations implement ECC/DEC/(05)01.

+CEPT Regulatory Framework for AESs and ESVs

 Under established international law, national sovereignty over radio spectrum resources extends above the national territory up to the limits of the atmosphere.
 Any aeronautical Earth station operating over the territory of a country must therefore be duly authorized by that country.
 Under maritime law, national sovereignty extends out 12 nautical miles from the low-water mark of the coast.
 Similarly, any Earth stations on vessels operating in territorial waters must also be duly authorized.